CMU-IDS-2020/a3-giesa-erdolu/writeup.md

 Number of Election - Time
 Number of Election - Order of Speech

 Word Count - Theme: This dimension shows a total count of words related to a particular theme by each actor.
-It shows the weight that actors put on each theme in the conversation.
+It shows the weight that actors put on each theme in the conversation and the weight of the theme in the conversation overall.
 Word Count - Actor - Word: This dimension shows a total count of each thematic word used by each actor.
 It shows the emphasis that actors put on each thematic word and thereby the theme in the conversation.
 Word Count - Actor - Pointing to Self and Fingers to Others: This dimension shows a total count of “Pointing to Self and Fingers to Others” (PSFO) words (“you” “he” and “I”) used by each actor.
 It shows the weight of pointing to self and pointing fingers to others by each actor in the conversation.